 Installing a Level 2 charger in your home can cost homeowners around $2,000 on average, but it may be possible to install an EV charger on the cheap.
 If you’re lucky enough to live in an apartment building or complex with an EV charger, this won’t apply to you unless you happen to move.

 Another thing to consider about installing an EV charger at home is that there have been many reports of EVs spontaneously combusting while charging.
-While many of these models have been recalled, EV manufacturers still recommend that EVs be charged outside of the home rather than in a garage.
+While many of these models have been recalled, some EV manufacturers still recommend that EVs be charged outside of the home rather than in a garage.
+A set of security cameras can help you keep an eye on the EV charging process or come in handy for insurance claims.

 When it comes to buying insurance for your EV, there is some unfortunate news.
 On average, EV owners can expect their insurance to be 15% higher when compared to traditional car insurance prices.
 Not only are the insurance costs higher, but premiums can be anywhere from 6% to 40% higher as well.